alanperrow/alanperrow/README.md

 Compiler for the simple programming language PL/0 written in C. Compilation process includes: lexical analyzer, parser, code gen. Executes on a stack-based virtual machine.

 ## Learning
+Personal Portfolio: Reapplying web-dev skills to create a personal portfolio showcasing my best work: https://alanperrow.github.io

-Sharpening skills in Python, particularly in machine learning
+Sharpening skills in Python, particularly in machine learning.

-Applying skills learned from Observable and REGL to other graphic libararies such as OpenGL and WebGL
+Applying skills learned from Observable and REGL to other graphic libararies such as OpenGL and WebGL.

 <!--
 **alanperrow/alanperrow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.